 DNS Cryptography

-The SSR2 Review Team investigated two topics in the area of DNS Cryptography.
+The SSR2 Review Team investigated two topics in the area of DNS cryptography.
 First, the team investigated the transition from the RSA algorithm to an elliptic curve algorithm for DNSSEC signatures.
 Second, the team investigated the need to transition to a post-quantum digital signature algorithm.
 To keep current with advances in traditional computing technology, the size of RSA keys needs to increase over time.
 Alternatively, DNSSEC could shift from RSA to Elliptic Curve Cryptography (ECC), which offers the same security with smaller public keys and smaller signatures.
 In addition, there is a concern that the invention of a large-scale quantum computer could break both RSA and ECC.
 Before a large-scale quantum computer comes to pass, DNSSEC needs to shift to a quantum-safe algorithm.
 ICANN org and PTI have no provisions in the DPS to allow for such a shift.

 ICANN org is not the only organization that needs to consider the expected advances in cryptography.
 Industry standards groups are also preparing for a post-quantum future.
 The most well-known activity is the NIST post-quantum cryptography project, which works with researchers around the world to develop new cryptographic primitives that are not susceptible to attack by quantum computers.
 One can expect that project to take several more years before the resulting algorithms are ready for standardization, but it is certainly well underway.